Who Is Mark Wahlberg?

 In the summer of 2018 Wahlberg starred in the American-Chinese action film Mile 22, which tells the story of a special CIA force tasked to protect a valuable intelligence asset from a group of terrorists.

-He is also set to star in the comedy Instant Family.
+He also starred in the 2018 comedy Instant Family.

 Walhberg leads a very disciplined life and shared his daily schedule on Instagram in September 2018: